jreisinger/runp/README.md

 You can use shell variables in the commands.
 Commands have to be separated by newlines.
 Empty lines and comments are ignored.

+runp exit status is 0 if all commands exit with 0 (OK). stdin and stderr works as usual.

 ### Run some test commands (read from a file)

 ```